PWrInSpace/ROSALIA_MainBoard/README.md

 # ROSALIA_MainBoard

-## Rocket Static stand for Advanced Launch and Integration of Aerospace Instruments
+## Rocket Static Fire stand for Advanced Launch and Integration of Aerospace Instruments

 ## Mainboard